 As part of Florida’s Healthy Beaches Program, which began in 1998, FDOH monitors the state’s coastal beaches for elevated levels of bacteria.
 In August 2000, the beach water sampling program was extended to all 34 of Florida's coastal counties through state legislation (Senate Bill [SB] 1412 and House Bill 2145) and funding.
 With additional funding from the EPA in 2002, the program was expanded to include weekly sampling for fecal coliform and enterococci bacteria at 304 beach locations throughout Florida.

-Unfortunately, the program has undergone changes in 2011 to reflect the current budget situation.
+The program has undergone changes in 2011 to reflect the current budget situation.
 These changes have led to a statewide baseline program that consists of biweekly sampling for enterococci bacteria and the discontinuation of fecal coliform sampling.
 Also, year-round sampling will continue only in 15 counties, which include Volusia County, those counties south of Pasco County on the west coast, and those counties south of Brevard County on the east coast.
 In the remaining counties, biweekly sampling will occur from March 1 through October 31.
 In addition, the geometric mean will no longer be used as a water quality indicator in this monitoring program.
 If local funding is available, some counties may still sample weekly for enterococci and maintain fecal coliform testing and the geometric mean as a standard.

 In a healthy environment, an array of bacteria is normally found in the soil, on plants, on and in ourselves, our pets and other animals, and in water.
 When concentrations of bacteria are too high, they can present problems, or they can be an indicator of other organisms that can cause problems to humans.
 Enterococci is one of the two bacteria types that normally inhabit the intestinal tract of humans and animals, and is used as an indicator of fecal pollution.